How to Get Free Diapers for Your Baby

 14. Local churches, shelters, & pregnancy centers

-Women’s shelters and pregnancy centers are stocked with diapers for struggling families.
+Women’s shelters and pregnancy centers are stocked with free diapers and wipes for low-income families.
 If you don’t know where the locations are in your area, visit a local church or other religious institution to get connected with one.